dashed-slug/wallets/readme.txt

 2. **Translate the plugin** and donate your translation.
 Your contribution will be mentioned in the changelog.
 See the manual entry on *Localization* for instructions.
 2. **Report bugs and suggest features.**
 3. **Spread the word** to your friends.
-4. **If you wish, you may donate** any amount [via flattr](https://flattr.com/profile/dashed-slug) or via Bitcoin at `1DaShEDyeAwEc4snWq14hz5EBQXeHrVBxy` or via DogeCoin at `DASHEDj9RrTzQoJvP3WC48cFzUerKcYxHc`.
+4. **If you wish, you may donate** any amount [via flattr](https://flattr.com/profile/dashed-slug) or via the following dashed-slug addresses:
+	- Bitcoin: `1DaShEDyeAwEc4snWq14hz5EBQXeHrVBxy`
+	- Litecoin: `LdaShEdER2UuhMPvv33ttDPu89mVgu4Arf`
+	- Dogecoin: `DASHEDj9RrTzQoJvP3WC48cFzUerKcYxHc`